Overwatch-AI/Parviz-Pirizade/readme.md

 ![1763662576026](image/readme/1763662576026.png)

+# Embedding Model Summary

+This project uses the **sentence-transformers/all-mpnet-base-v2** embedding model.

+It is a  **local** , state-of-the-art sentence embedding model designed to convert text into dense vector representations suitable for semantic search and retrieval.

+### Key properties:

+* **Model Type:** Transformer-based encoder (MPNet architecture)
+* **Vector Size:** 768 dimensions
+* **Training Objective:** Contrastive learning on large-scale NLI + paraphrase datasets
+* **Strengths:**
+  * High semantic similarity accuracy
+  * Excellent for retrieval-augmented generation (RAG)
+  * Robust on domain-specific texts (technical manuals, aviation content)
+  * Fast inference on CPU and even faster on Apple Silicon (MPS)

+### Why this model?

+* It consistently ranks among the **top performers** on semantic search benchmarks.
+* Works seamlessly with Chroma for fast vector storage and retrieval.
+* Can be run on CPU  without a problem.

+# Main files

 ## *build_vector_store.py*

 This script is responsible for loading json files, chunking them then storing it locally in croma_db folder.